Yonet/functions-js-iot-hub-processing/README.md

 ### Step 1: IoT Hub
 First, we need to set up an **IoT Hub** and start sending messages to it.
 For simplicity, we chose to simulate a real device using our PC.
 If you’d like to do the same, follow the detailed instructions [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-get-started-simulated)

+**Note:** you can find the necessary folders and files (using JavaScript) already created on this repo, so you can just put your connection strings and get it working right away

 This one is super easy, since there’s such great documentation already.
 All you have to do is choose your preferred stack, create an IoT Hub, copy-paste some code, and run.
 The only potential snag is authentication – make sure you get those connection strings right!